 By comparing all combinations, we can find that the activated size becomes smaller as the temperature difference between $T{\rm con}$ and $T{\rm ini}$ increases, indicating that the temperature differences between the conditioner and initiator dominate the particle activation.
 After comparing the temperature differences, we conclude that the higher the temperature between these two regions, the better the particle activation.
 However, in the actual operation of the CPC, one also needs to ensure that the self-nucleation in the growth tube is minimized (<1 s-1) so that the CPC does not report false particle counting.
-The homogeneous nucleation rate is less than $10^{-8}$ s-1 at all tested conditions, meaning that the temperatures can be further adjusted to optimize particle activation and droplet growth.
-Moreover, $D{\rm d}$ is the greatest, with a maximum size of 12.20 $\mu$ m, at the temperature setting of 25-65-10 °C among all these temperature conditions.
+The homogeneous nucleation rate is less than 10^{-8} s-1 at all tested conditions, meaning that the temperatures can be further adjusted to optimize particle activation and droplet growth.
+Moreover, $D{\rm d}$ is the greatest, with a maximum size of 12.20 μ m, at the temperature setting of 25-65-10 °C among all these temperature conditions.
 We also found that the effect of the initiator temperature on droplet growth was greater than that of the conditioner temperature.
 Thus, the following section examines the effect of temperature midpoint on the vWCPC performance.

-3.2 Effect of temperature midpoint on particle activation and droplet growth performance as atmospheric airborne deployment and environmental monitoring at elevated locations.
-Here, we compared the particle activation and droplet growth performance for three different temperature midpoints (40 °C, 43 °C, and 46 °C) of conditioner temperature (from 24 °C to 30 °C) and initiator temperature (56 °C to 62 °C) at a wide range of inlet pressures from $\frac{0.330 \text{ atm-kPa}}{0.330 \text{ atm-kPa}}$ , as shown in Fig. 34.
-The temperature difference $\Delta T$ between the conditioner and the initiator was kept constant at 32 °C. The moderator temperature remained constant at 10 °C in all simulations.
+3.2 Effect of temperature midpoint on particle activation and droplet growth performance

+In addition to temperature difference, lowering the temperature midpoint was also found to cause higher supersaturation.
+However, there is limited research on how the performance of the vWCPC changes under various temperature midpoints and especially under different inlet pressures, which will be important for applications such as atmospheric airborne deployment and environmental monitoring at elevated locations.
+Here, we compared the particle activation and droplet growth performance for three different temperature midpoints (40 °C, 43 °C, and 46 °C) of conditioner temperature (from 24 °C to 30 °C) and initiator temperature (56 °C to 62 °C) at a wide range of inlet pressures from 30 kPa to 101 kPa, as shown in Fig. 4.
+The temperature difference ΔT between the conditioner and the initiator was kept constant at 32 °C. The moderator temperature remained constant at 10 °C in all simulations.